MTI TEK

 ]

 Structured prompts with clear role definition and specific instructions.
-An instruction prompt has two parts: the instruction and the data
+These prompts separate the instruction from the data, providing better control over the model's behavior and output format.

 Task: [clear instruction]